OffensiveEdge/urls-le/README.md

 ## 📊 Testing

 **347 unit tests** • **95% function coverage, 86% line coverage**
-Powered by Vitest • Run with `bun test --coverage`
+Powered by Vitest • Run with `bun run test:coverage`

+### Core Principle

+**No broken or failed tests are allowed in commits.** All tests must pass before code can be committed or merged.

 ### Test Suite Highlights